arthiyer/Missing-Data-Analyzer/README.md

 To run the program:

 Step 1: Use the above "Usage" instructions to prepare your training database.
-Step 2: Download the .jar file from the git page by viewing the raw version.
+Step 2: Download the program by pressing "Download zip" in the bottom right corner of the git page.
-Step 3: Open a terminal window and navigate to your downloads directory.
+Step 3: Open a terminal window and navigate to your downloads directory, where you can unzip the file if you machine does not         do this for you.
 Step 4: Use the command "java -jar MDA.jar" to start the program.
 Step 5: Input the directory path name for the training database and press enter